xulabs/aitom/aitom/segmentation/detection/organelle/frcnn/README.md

 A model trained to detect mitochondria is saved in ./model.

 ## Evaluate
 The measure_map.py file can help you to get the mAP, F1 score, mIoU and precision-recall curve for the model and dataset you provide.
-You can use `-p` to choose the path to test data, which can be either a simple file or in the format of pascal voc( I chose a simple file `mito_test_label_d+e.txt` as default), and `-m` is for the path to the model you want to evaluate.
+You can use `-p` to choose the path to test data, which can be either a simple file or in the format of pascal voc( I chose a simple file `mito_test_label.txt` as default), and `-m` is for the path to the model you want to evaluate.

 ## Else
 visualization.py can help to plot the model we used if you need.